A guide to cannabis compounds

 What Are Terpenes?

 Have you ever noticed the sticky crystal resin covering cannabis flower buds?
 It’s where most of the cannabinoids and terpenes are located, and also the source of the signature cannabis smell.
-That earthy, musky smell mostly comes from the terpene myrcene.
+That earthy, musky smell mostly comes from the terpene myrcene, one of the cannabis compound classifications we spoke about earlier in the article.

 What are terpenes?
 Terpenes are aromatic compounds that give the cannabis plant its unique taste and smell.
 Terpenes are found in almost all plant life.

 But, terpenes are more than compounds that deliver the scent and taste of cannabis.
 Terpenes offer significant therapeutic effects.
-Some terpenes yield enhanced sedating effects that help with insomnia and anxiety while others interact with certain cannabinoids and show promise in the treatment of skin and mental health conditions.
+Some terpenes yield enhanced sedating effects that help with insomnia and anxiety while others, via cannabis compound interactions between the various cannabis compound classifications, show promise in the treatment of skin and mental health conditions.

 The Most Common Terpenes in Cannabis And Their Effects

-The wide array of therapeutic properties of terpenes has been reviewed by several scientific publications, but there is still room for research.
+The wide array of therapeutic properties of terpenes and their contributions to cannabis compound effects has been reviewed by several scientific publications, but there is still room for research.

 Commonly found in hops, thyme, and lemongrass, myrcene is one of the most dominant terpenes that give cannabis its earthy herbal aroma.
 Myrcene is known as a potent anti-inflammatory, analgesic, and anxiolytic (anti-anxiety) component.